fenago/Grokking-Deep-Learning/Lab_2.md

 numbers (say, the probability that the image contains a cat).
 Every function has what you might call moving parts: pieces you can tweak or change to make the output the function generates different.
 Consider my_function in the previous example.
-Ask yourself, “What’s controlling the relationship between the input and the output of this function?”
+Ask yourself, "What’s controlling the relationship between the input and the output of this function?"
 The answer is, the 2.
 Ask the same question about the following function: error = ((input * weight) - goal_pred) ** 2